Curriculum Offer

 The table below displays how many lessons are allocated to each subject per term.

-For any additional information, please contact the head of school, Mr Mark Flint.
+For any additional information, please contact the head of site: Miss Sophie Hunter.

 Parent/Carer Overview - Autumn 2